Skip to main content

 See how a data-driven management model can help reduce inefficiencies in school transportation.

 For public school districts across the U.S., transportation budgets have become a source of chronic financial strain.
 Despite careful planning, a persistent gap between projected and actual spending diverts millions from educational priorities to cover operational overruns.
-This is a systemic, widespread issue, with annual spending exceeding $28 billion and per-student costs rising significantly.1 The solution lies not in incremental adjustments but in a fundamental shift to a data-driven management model that transforms transportation from a reactive cost center into a predictable, strategic asset.
+This is a systemic, widespread issue, with annual spending exceeding $28 billion and per-student costs rising dramatically.1 The solution lies not in incremental adjustments but in a fundamental shift to a data-driven management model that transforms transportation from a reactive cost center into a predictable, strategic asset.

 • Driver Idle Time: Unproductive time, including waiting time, can account for a substantial portion of the drivers’ cost portion of the overall budget.